Let’s Encrypt Stops Expiration Emails – How to Ensure Your Certificates Stay Valid with SSL Certificate Monitoring

 No More Expiration Emails – What Now

 SSL/TLS certificates are critical for secure communication, and keeping track of their expiration is essential.
 Until now, Let’s Encrypt has sent email notifications when certificates were about to expire.
 However, as of June 2025, Let’s Encrypt will discontinue these expiration emails.
 This change could lead to expired certificates going unnoticed, potentially causing security risks and downtime.
-But there’s a solution: Icinga’s Certificate Monitoring Module can take over this task reliably.
+But there’s a solution: Icinga’s Certificate Monitoring Module monitors SSL/TLS certificates to prevent unexpected expiration.

 Let’s Encrypt’s Decision to End Expiration Emails